rtCamp/ps-analysis-tool-wiki/B.-Evaluation-Environment.md

-To evaluate the impact of Privacy Sandbox changes on Chrome, you now have two options for setting up your evaluation environment.
-Below are the instructions incorporating both methods:
+Preparing the environment for analyzing and debugging the behavior of cookies and storage APIs during browsing sessions encompasses two aspects: (1) access to Chrome instances with and without Privacy Sandbox APIs enabled and restricted use of 3P cookies; and (2) install PSAT.

-## **Method 1: Using Custom Commands (Simpler Method)**
+## Spinning Chrome Instances from Command Line

-We have introduced a set of custom commands to streamline the setup process.
-These commands create temporary instances of Chrome with specific configurations.
+PSAT's repository includes a set of custom commands streamlining the setup process, by creating ephemeral instances of Chrome with specific configurations.
 To install these commands, run the following in your terminal:

 ```bash
 curl -sL https://rt.cx/psat | bash